kwonphilip/389Rspring19/assignments/12_Web/writeup/README.md

 Type the above into the URL box and click "Go"

 One hint said pointed me to the # in the URL bar.
 I tried using variations of my previous answers to replace everything after the # in the URL, but that did not work.
 Another hint said to use 'google.com/jsapi?callback=foo'.
-I remembered that "foo" tends to be a filler name for random functions so I tried replacing foo with alert().
+I remembered that "foo" tends to be a filler name for functions so I tried replacing foo with alert().
 So, I put "https://google.com/jsapi?callback=alert()" after the #.
 At first this did not work because it did not allow for loading URLs containing "http".
 After a while, I noticed that it did not sanitize "HTTPS", so I replaced "https" with "HTTPS.
 This still did not work.
 Then I noticed in the hint that foo did not have "()".
 So I tried deleting the "()" after "alert" and this worked.